 “Discrimination” means any distinction, exclusion, classification, restriction or preference based on any ground, such as race, ethnicity, skin color, sex, sexual orientation, gender identification, language, religion, political or other opinion, disability, national, social or geographic origin, citizenship or immigration status, income or property, birth or other status, which has the purpose or effect of denying or impairing the recognition, enjoyment or exercise of fundamental rights and freedoms in the political, economic, social, cultural, civil or any other field.
 Discrimination is practiced by individuals and groups, and it is expressed systemically through the structures, laws, practices, and policies of public and private institutions, employers, and organizations.

+“Education support team” (EST) means a collaborative school-level team that determines the additional short-term supports a student may need to be successful, identifies student-specific performance goals, and tracks student progress towards those goals.
+Ideally, the EST includes an administrator, teachers, a school psychologist, special educator, school counselor(s), parents/families, a social worker, other staff with behavioral and/or academic expertise, and students when appropriate.

 Deleted:

-6. "Educational Technology" means instruction and/or preparation in the appropriate use of current technology to provide students with equitable access to the knowledge and skills needed to communicate, solve problems, and to access, manage, integrate, evaluate, and create information.
+6. "Educational Technology" means the technological tools, media, and instructional practices that educators use to provide students equitable access to the knowledge and skills needed to communicate, solve problems, and to access, manage, integrate, evaluate, and create information.

-7. “Educator Mentoring" means the pairing of a mentor with an educator who is either new to the profession or new to the school in order to provide training, orientation, assistance and support.
+7. “Educator Mentoring" means the pairing of a mentor with an educator who is either new to the profession or new to the school to provide training, orientation, assistance and support.
 Further, for the purposes of this rule, a “1mentor" is an educator who has demonstrated high-quality instructional practice and who has been provided training in mentoring.

 “Equity” or “Equitable” means that each student receives the resources and educational

-opportunities needed to learn and thrive in the classroom and in all aspects of learning and school life, in vocational training, and in community-school interactions, and to discover and cultivate their talents and interests.
-Equity goes beyond formal equality where all students are
+“Equity” means that each student receives opportunities needed to learn and thrive in the classroom and in all aspects of learning and school life, in career and occupational training, and in community-school interactions, and to discover and cultivate their talents and interests.
+To be achieved, equity requires an inclusive school environment and may necessitate an unequal distribution of resources and services based on the needs of each student.

 Deleted: 13